Aldarn/Questionnaire-Python-MySQL/readme.md

 2. Create two databases, `questionnaire` and `questionnaire_test`.
 3. Run the SQL file in the sql directory against both databases to create the initial table structure.
 4. Update the `_connect` method in `src/core/db.py` to use your MySQL credentials.
+5. Populate the database using the ingest data script by running the following from a command line interface:

+		./src/scripts/ingest_data.py
-5. Execute the following from a command line interface from the project base directory:
+6. Execute the following from a command line interface from the project base directory:

 		./src/launch_questionnaire.py